 Astronomy and Our Dark Skies

+Do you have an interest in learning more about the stars, planets, and beyond?
 At Lyme Land Trust we believe the dark sky up there is as much a gift to us as are the forests, the trails within those forests, the rivers and waterways, and everything else that makes Lyme special.
 To that end, we have decided to offer astronomy information and events as part of our overall mission.

 Alan Sheiness is a ten-year resident of Lyme, CT, and Treasurer of The Lyme Land Trust.
 Alan is a promoter of dark skies and amateur astrophotographer.

 Scott Mallory is a three-year resident of Lyme, CT.
 Scott has a passion for astronomy, and that passion became an earnest hobby under the dark skies of Lyme.

-Protection of Our Dark Skies
+Protect Our Dark Skies